Domestic Abuse and Violence

 - Consider the presence of domestic abuse as an indicator of the need to assess a child’s need for support and protection

-Make sure the child’s experiences and views are captured and included.
+- Make sure the child’s experiences and views are captured and included.
 In contexts where the safety of the adult victim is seen as the main priority this can dominate people’s immediate thinking and action, and children’s voices can be lost.
+The Lets Talk toolkit will help capture the voice of the child.

 For further information